NVIDIA/NVFlare/docs/key_features.rst

 ------------------
     - :ref:`Scatter and Gather (SAG) <scatter_and_gather_workflow>` is a reference implementation of the default workflow in previous versions of NVIDIA FLARE.
 SAG implements a hub and spoke model in which the central server Controller broadcasts Tasks to be Executed on the client Workers.
-After the client Executors return their Task’s Shareable result (e.g., client model weights from DL training), the server Controller aggregates the results, for example with a federated weighted average.
+After the client Executors return their Task's Shareable result (e.g., client model weights from DL training), the server Controller aggregates the results, for example with a federated weighted average.
     - :ref:`Cyclic <cyclic>` is a reference implementation of a cyclic workflow, in which the central server issues a